icabetong/icabetong/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on something fun 😅
 - 🌱 I’m currently learning ...
-React
+Web Development
 - 📫 How to reach me: ... [@icabetong](https://twitter.com/icabetong)
 - ⚡ Fun fact: ...
 I ♥ ☕